 Why Self-Hosted Help Desks Are Gaining Traction

-Security researchers warn that traditional cloud-based support platforms often introduce significant privacy risks.
-A recent GitHub analysis suggests that self-hosted solutions can provide up to 60% more direct control over sensitive customer interaction data — a compelling argument for privacy-conscious organizations.
+Security researchers are warning that traditional cloud-based support platforms can create some serious privacy issues.
+A recent GitHub analysis shows that self-hosted solutions actually give you up to 60% more direct control over your sensitive customer data — which is pretty compelling if your organization cares about privacy.

 Top Self-Hosted Help Desk Tools Worth Considering

-Industry analysis suggests several standout solutions for teams looking to implement a self-hosted help desk:
+Industry analysis shows a few top solutions if your team's looking to set up a self-hosted help desk:

 Recommended Tools: - Zammad: An open-source platform with robust privacy features - Helpy: Designed for teams prioritizing customization and data control - OSTicket: A lightweight solution popular among smaller organizations